zmknox/zmknox.github.io/privacy.md

 functionality.
 The only information collected about you is that a web request was received by your IP address to this website, which is logged by CloudFlare in order to aggregate traffic statistics.
 [You can find CloudFlare’s privacy policy here](https://www.cloudflare.com/privacypolicy/).

+#### Stadium Full Screen Browser
+###### _Last Updated September 28, 2020

+There is no tracking code included in this app.
+The only information received about your usage of the app to the developer comes from iOS’s built-in, and opt-in, app analytics, which can be disabled in the Privacy settings on your device (“Share with App Developers”).

+Information collected from downloading this app from the App Store or purchasing any in-app purchases is covered by [Apple's Privacy Policy](https://www.apple.com/legal/privacy/en-ww/).

 #### AnotherLens / Vision Disability Filters (iOS)
 ##### _Last Updated May 23, 2020_